Home » Blog » Lane Splitting in Arizona: Is It Legal or Not

 The claim process generally begins with filing a report with your insurance company and consulting a personal injury attorney.
 Our attorneys can help you gather the necessary evidence, negotiate with insurance companies, and represent you in any legal proceedings.
 Given that lane splitting is illegal, liability will likely rest on the motorcyclist, making it easier to establish fault.

 In some cases, motorcyclists or their insurance companies may argue contributory negligence, claiming that other drivers were also at fault.
 Arizona follows a pure comparative fault system, meaning that even if you are found partially at fault, you can still recover damages, though your compensation may be reduced by your percentage of fault.
 Ensuring you have solid evidence and legal support will strengthen your case and improve your chances of obtaining compensation.

 However, each case is unique, and having experienced legal guidance can ensure your rights are protected and you receive fair compensation.

-The future of lane-splitting legislation in Arizona remains uncertain, but knowing where the law stands today can help you take the right steps to avoid illegal actions.
 If you’ve been involved in a lane-splitting accident in Arizona, it’s crucial to know your rights, especially if you’re considering seeking compensation.
 At Esquire Law, our experienced motorcyclist lawyer can help you understand your options and build a strong case for fair compensation.